raylutz/daffodil/README.md

 2. When performing .apply() or .reduce() operations to avoid processing extraneous columns.
 4. When creating a report and only including some columns in the report

 In these cases, the columns to be included can be expressed explicitly.
+When selecting columns, a transposition can be performed for free, if `flip=True` is indicated.
 Other column operations such as statistics are not as performant but in those cases when many operations are required, the array can be ported to NumPy.

 ## Common Usage Pattern